GlobalNamesArchitecture/gnparser/README.rst

 -  Can run as a command line application
 -  Can run as a socket server
 -  Can run as a web server
+-  Can be integrated into Apache Spark-based projects
 -  Can be scaled to many CPUs and computers
 -  Calculates a stable UUID version 5 ID from the content of a string